bjornthiberg/DD2482-executable-tutorial/flox/step4/step4.md

 `python run.py &`

-Let's double-check that the server is up and running, by sending a request to the api:
+Let's double-check that the server is up and running, by sending a request to **ANY** of the api endpoints:

 `curl 127.0.0.1:3000/api`